ericspod/Eidolon/README.md

 Write custom modules and scripts to extend the capabilities of Eidolon.
 New user interfaces can be easily imported using PyQt to provide custom interactive components.
-The plugin-oriented architecture allows the extension of virtually all aspects of the platform, permitting new plugins to be created to import file formats, implement algorithms, and process data.
+The plugin-oriented architecture allows the extension of virtually all aspects of the platform, permitting plugins to be created to import file formats, implement algorithms, and process data.

 ## Screenshots